vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 Pipeline will process data in chunks, where every chunk will be read, compressed and then written to file.
 After running this code you should have gzip file created with name `file.txt.gz`.

 Now let's have a look at the exactly opposite example.
 We want to read gziped file and extract its original content.
-This can be done very easy by again using `pipeline` but this time use gunzip transform from `createGunzip`.
+This can be done very easy by again using `pipeline`, but this time use gunzip transform from `createGunzip`.

 ```javascript
 import { createGunzip } from 'zlib';